eileenmcnaughton/org.wikimedia.geocoder/README.md

 or multipart user data - ie
 api_key = {'app_id' : 'xy', 'app_code' : 'z'}

-Next steps

-1) make geocoders configurable - the form at /civicrm/a/#/geocoders
-currently only gives view access.
-I'm committed to extending the form based on the metadata rather than hard-coding & have added 'help_text' & 'user_editable_fields' to the entity specs.
-The plan is to expose these via getfields & then use them to drive the form.
-I'd like a cool way to manage weight.
+### Future development

-2) consider caching - for https providers - https://github.com/geocoder-php/Geocoder/blob/master/docs/cookbook/cache.md
+1) consider caching - for https providers - https://github.com/geocoder-php/Geocoder/blob/master/docs/cookbook/cache.md
 For DB providers we could cache the result of each query.
 The downside is potential large memory usage for little query gain if there is a big spread of postal codes.

-Also of interest
-- library supports ip address geocoding
+2) consider the library support of ip address geocoding

 ## UK Postcode geocoder